MTA111/Nuki-Vega/README_EXAMPLE.md

     Use this option only if you know what you are doing.
 This is mostly meant for development.

 #### Client Type:
-Nuki_Vega can connect to the Nuki lock in 2 ways:
+Nuki-Vega can connect to the Nuki lock in 2 ways:
   * "Bridge" is the recommended way.
 This will cause the current Bridge to be unregistered when pairing.
   * "App" will allow you to run hass_nuki_bt alongside a Nuki Bridge, but can lead to either device missing updates.